umilISLab/moreever/static/README.md

-Files from this directory are directly copied to site/ directory on deploy without modifications.
+Files from this directory are directly copied to site/ directory without modifications upon deploy.